Why Do I Get Sore Nipples Before My Period?

 Stay as comfy as possible when you’re heading for your cycle

 We know how uncomfortable a cycle can be, both in the lead up to a period and when it actually arrives!
 If those telltale signs, including breast pain and sore nipples, have come around again and you know your period will soon be on its way, why not make sure you’re ready to see it through with some super-soft period pants?

-We’ll be happy to help you find your perfect fit here at FLUX Undies, in a range of fashionable, discreet styles that you’re bound to love in a series of materials that’ll feel great against your skin.
-They’re even completely eco-friendly; just put them straight in the wash when you’re done and get them ready for next time!
+We’ll be happy to help you find your perfect fit here at FLUX Undies, in a range of modern styles that you’re bound to love in a series of materials that’ll feel great against your skin.
+They’re even completely environmentally friendly; just put them straight in the wash when you’re done and get them ready for next time!